duncantl/CodeAnalysis/Topics/topics.md

    later (see
    [Drake](https://cran.r-project.org/web/packages/drake/vignettes/drake.html)).
 1. CodeDepends and processing S4 methods.
+1. Identify probable mistakes in S3/S4 method definitions.
+For example, a package defines a class "MyWonderfulClass" and then goes on to define a method for "MeWonderfulClass".
-1. Ref classes and S6 and validation.
+1. Ref classes and R6 and validation.
 1. ?Documentation generation?